 - Reduced demand on cooling system during summer months

-- Time required to drop temperature in vehicle to target temperature may be significantly reduced during summer months
+- Time required to drop temperature in the vehicle to target temperature may be significantly reduced during summer months

-- Glazing systems with high performance solar management characteristics are often more expensive
+- Glazing systems with high-performance solar management characteristics are often more expensive

 Common colors include un-tinted (ie. clear), various shades of gray, green, and azure (bluish-green); colors for laminated glass can be customized in accordance with pvb offerings, however costs increase substantially for non-typical color selections.
 Light transmittance (%LT) selection is typically made with consideration to the following: